data61/stellar-random-walk/README.md

 * Scalable node2vec
 * Second-order random walk
 * an efficient in-memory graph data structure introduced @ Spark Summit 2017 "Random Walks on Large Scale Graphs with Apache Spark" presented by Min Shen (LinkedIn)
-* Leverages graph partition information to optimize the communication and speed up the random walk computation
+* Leverages graph partition information in order to optimize the communication and to speed up the random walk computation